CookieCrumbs19212/Scribe/README.md

 ### Step 2: Grant Execute Permission to `scribe.sh`

-In order to run a script on a machine, it needs to be granted execute permission.
+In order to run a script on a machine, it needs to have execute permission.
-This can be done by opening the Terminal in the directory containing the `scribe.sh` file and executing the following command:
+This can be granted by opening the Terminal in the directory containing the `scribe.sh` file and executing the following command:

 ```commandline
 $ chmod u+x scribe.sh
 ```

-This will grant execute permission of the script only to the owner of the file.
+This will grant execute permission for the script only to the owner of the file.

 ### Step 3: Set up Scribe